bechynsky/MXChipSensor2Serial/README.md

 # MXChip Sensor to Serial port

-Sample application sending data from temperature and humidity sensor to serial port in CSV format.
+Sample application for [MXChip](https://microsoft.github.io/azure-iot-developer-kit/docs/get-started/) sending data from temperature and humidity sensor to serial port in CSV format.

 ```
 27.2;46.8